Fontan7/Data-Engineer-Courses/Courses/DE Asociate/4-Joining data in SQL/datacamp/DE asociate/4-Joining data in SQL/Joining data in SQL.md

 ### Inside FROM
 The last type of subquery we'll cover is a query inside a FROM clause.

+Subqueries in the FROM clause act as temporary tables.
+They allow the results of one query to be used as the base for the main query.
+Advantages:
+ - Data reuse: You can calculate intermediate results and treat them as if they were a table.
+ - Clarity: Useful for breaking down complex problems into manageable parts.
+ - Advanced aggregation: Great for performing complex calculations or nested queries.

 We haven't seen yet that we can include multiple tables in a FROM clause by adding a comma between them.
 In the SQL syntax shown, we include two different tables, left_table and right_table, in our FROM clause.